Skip to Content

 Depending on your situation, the tiered bonus may not be worth it.

 All three personal cards have the same tiered bonus offer.
 You can earn 50,000 points after spending $2,000 on purchases in the first 3 months of opening your account.
 Update: The credit card offer in this post is no longer available.
-The new offer is 50,000 points after spending $1,000 on purchases in the first three months.
+The new offer is 50,000 points after spending $1,000 on purchases in the first three months of account opening.

 This is the easy part.